ngivanyh/RustProj/README.md

 calendarproj: prints out a full calender perfectly formatted like the cal cmd in linux

 primenum: ask any under 64bit number and it will tell you if it's prime or not

+todo: a fully fledged todo list manager that you can use to make todos (in progress)